Maximilian von Spee: Early career

 Spee was born in Copenhagen, Denmark, on 22 June 1861, though he was raised in the Rhineland in Germany, where his family had an estate.
 He joined the Kaiserliche Marine (Imperial Navy) in 1878 and initially served in the main German naval base at Kiel.
-He was commissioned an officer at the rank of Leutnant zur See (Lieutenant at Sea), and was assigned to the gunboat SMS Möwe, which was sent to western Africa.
+He was commissioned an officer at the rank of Leutnant zur See (lieutenant at sea), and was assigned to the gunboat SMS Möwe, which was sent to western Africa.
 During this voyage, the Germans signed treaties with local rulers in Togo and Cameroon, creating the colonies of Togoland and Kamerun, respectively.
 In 1887, Spee was transferred to Kamerun where he commanded the port at Duala.
 He contracted rheumatic fever while there, and had to be sent back to Germany to recover, though he occasionally suffered from rheumatism for the rest of his life.

-After returning to Germany in 1889, he married his wife, Margareta Baroness von der Osten-Sacken.
+After returning to Germany in 1889, he married Margareta Baroness von der Osten-Sacken.
 With her he had two sons—Otto, born on 10 July 1890, Heinrich, born on 24 April 1893—and one daughter, Huberta, born on 11 July 1894.
-In December 1897, Spee was stationed in Germany's East Asia Squadron after it seized the concession at Kiautschou Bay, with its port at Tsingtao.
-Here, he served on the staff of Vizeadmiral Otto von Diederichs.
-During the Boxer Uprising in China in 1900, Spee saw action at Tsingtao and on the Yangtze.
+By 1895, Spee had been promoted to the rank of Kapitänleutnant (captain lieutenant).
+From 1 May to 12 September that year, Spee commanded the ironclad gunboat Natter.
+In December 1897, Spee was stationed in Germany's East Asia Squadron after it seized the Jiaozhou Bay Leased Territory, with its port at Qingdao.
+Here, he served on the staff of Vizeadmiral (Vice Admiral) Otto von Diederichs.
+During the Boxer Uprising in China in 1900, Spee saw action at Qingdao and on the Yangtze.